elfhosted/elfhosted.com/docs/app/plex.md

 Plex may be trying to transcode the media, based on a detected incompatibilty with your client/app, and running into CPU limitations.
 For optimal performance and quality, try to direct-play media where possible.
 You could also try enabling hardware transcoding (*above*), which will improve transcoding performance.

+### Database is corrupt

+Certain unplanned events (power outages, etc) can result in Plex's database becoming corrupted.
+Fortunately, Plex makes its own, internal backup of its database at regular intervals, so it's possible to restore from a backed-up version of the database.

+Here's the process to restore Plex to a database backup:

+1. "Pause" Plex, using [ElfBot][elfbot]
+2. In [FileBrowser][filebrowser], navigate to `config/plex/Library/Application Support/Plex Media Server/Plug-in Support/Databases`
+3. Rename `com.plexapp.plugins.library.db` to `com.plexapp.plugins.library.db-corrupt`, and then pick the most recent, dated version of `com.plexapp.plugins.library.db-<date>`, and rename it to `com.plexapp.plugins.library.db`.

+When Plex starts after the pause, the backup database will be used! :thumbsup:

 {% include 'app_footer.md' %}